 Hot air balloon has emergency landing in downtown Santa Rosa

+A hot air balloon made an emergency landing on a downtown Santa Rosa street this morning, a police sergeant said.
 The balloon landed in a parking lot near the Sears Auto Center at 98 Santa Rosa Plaza, Sgt.
-Jeneane Kucker said.

 Start the conversation, or Read more at SFGate.